Pelz01/ethergift/README.md

 - **🎬 3D Experience** - Immersive unboxing with React Three Fiber
 - **💌 Personal Notes** - Attach a message to your gift
 - **🔄 Recall Feature** - Senders can reclaim unclaimed gifts
+- **⚡ Instant History** - Powered by Alchemy for scalable transaction tracking

 ## 🚀 Quick Start